 Visitors are encouraged to walk, cycle and take public transport to the centre and – being stationed in the corner of the Jellicoe car park – the building replaces car parks with bicycle racks, helping to reduce traffic and air pollution in the area.

-General Manager of Sustainable Coastlines, Camden Howitt, says the charity is ecstatic with the opportunity for public outreach on Auckland’s waterfront this summer.
+General Manager of Sustainable Coastlines, Camden Howitt, says the charity is ecstatic with the opportunity for public outreach on Auckland’s waterfront.
 “The Flagship Education Centre is a huge leap forward in our exciting journey to fulfil our vision of Beautiful Beaches, Healthy Waters and Inspired People.
 We are super excited about working in this space and welcome you all to come along, check it out and get involved.”

 The landowner, the Council controlled organisation, Panuku Development Auckland has worked with the charity on this project since its inception.
 Its Place Making Manager Frith Walker says it is a perfect fit for the area.
 “After having The Flagship Education Centre in Wynyard Quarter over the summer, we are thrilled to have them stay on.
 Their good work in the nurturing of waterways is true to our values and aligns perfectly with our push for a more eco-friendly lifestyle in Wynyard Quarter as seen in the market leading sustainable design and ratings of the apartments and commercial buildings being developed here.”

 Sustainable Coastlines would like to acknowledge project partners for their generous support, in particular to Panuku Development Auckland, Samsung, Department of Corrections, Benefitz, Singapore Airlines, Jasmax, Frequency Projects, Holmes Consulting Group, Holmes Farsight, Thorburn Consultants, Berry Simons Environmental Law, Livefirm, StructurFlex, AECOM, Hawkins, Nuralite, Downer, Perry Metal Protection, Green Vision Recycling, Black Interiors, Waitematā Local Board, Firth, Jucebox, Woods, Assetcare, Resene, Abodo, Pure By Plants, Tanks A Lot, Aqua Go, Inject Design, Greenwood Associates, Mainfreight, GWE Consulting, Ngati Whatua Orakei, NDY, Sitka, Ecoglo, 90 Seconds, Cosgroves, Eventbase, SC Johnson, Yakka Demolition, Spax Pacific, Rapid Rent a Fence, Ward Demolition, Premium Flooring, WSP Group, Nexans, Firestone GeoGard, Bioloo, Autex, Project Unite, Specimen Tree Landscapes, The Fire Guys and Hanging Gardens.